Note

 In order to let the simulation run with the integrated learning we need to touch up the main file that runs it in the following way.

-In the following cell, we let the example run in case 1 of [1], where we have one big reinforcement learning power plan exists that technically can exert my power.
+In the following cell, we let the example run in case 1 of [1], where one big reinforcement learning power plant exists that technically can exert max power.

 [1] Harder, N.; Qussous, R.; Weidlich, A. Fit for purpose: Modeling wholesale electricity markets realistically with multi-agent deep reinforcement learning.
 Energy and AI 2023.
 14. 100295. https://doi.org/10.1016/j.egyai.2023.100295.